Skip to content

 • Sets the publicDir path to src/assets.
 Change this to match your source structure

-• Disables brotli compression calculations (saves 2-5 seconds per prod build)
+• Disables gzip compression calculations (saves 2-5 seconds per prod build)

 • Disables the manifest.json file